xyproto/orbiton/gui/README.md

 This is a GUI for o, written in C++, using the VTE library.

-Tested with VTK 2.91 on Arch Linux.
+Tested with VTE 2.91 on Arch Linux.

 ## Build